 Secretary & Qld Branch Representative

 Di’s research combines experimental and modelling approaches to evaluate how changes to livestock production systems (from alternative feeding systems to changing climates) impact productivity, farmer livelihoods and the environment.
-She has 10-years experience working in developing countries, particularly Asia.
+She has 10-years experience working in developing countries, particularly in Southeast Asia.

 Di has worked on sheep, beef and dairy production systems in Australia, Indonesia, Myanmar, China, India and Tanzania.

 President Elect & Southern NSW Branch Representative

 Michael is a lecturer in Farming Systems (with a focus on Meat Science and Ruminant Production) at Charles Sturt University in Wagga Wagga.
 He completed his PhD in Dairy Farm Systems (USyd) and has an MBA (UNE) and BScAgr (USyd).
 Michael has a strong interest in commercial agricultural production and has previously managed a fully integrated cattle operation in Papua New Guinea, worked in rural banking and as a beef cattle extension officer for the NSW DPI.
 Michael has also worked as a consultant on farm business benchmarking projects.
 Michael is a member of the Australian Intercollegiate Meat Judging Competition committee and Federal Council of AAAS.